dfsp-spirit/jsfun/README.md

 ## License

-Assume MIT unless the script header says something different.
+Should be mentioned in the script header.
+If not, assume MIT.